stapelberg/scan2drive/README.md

 <img src="https://github.com/stapelberg/scan2drive/raw/master/scan2drive.png"
 width="266" align="right" alt="scan2drive screenshot">

-scan2drive is a [Raspberry Pi 3](https://www.raspberrypi.org/)-based
-appliance (with a web interface) for scanning, converting and uploading physical documents to Google Drive.
+scan2drive is a Go program (with a web interface) for scanning, converting and uploading physical documents to Google Drive.
+The author runs scan2drive as a [gokrazy](https://gokrazy.org/) appliance on a Raspberry Pi 4.

 During the conversion step, scan2drive skips empty pages and converts the rest from multi-megabyte JPEGs into a kilobyte-sized PDF.
 This allows you to use